johnha881/AWS-Projects/EventBridge-InProgress/README.md

 **Test SNS**

-1. Go back to EventBridge to test the new rule.
+1. Return to EventBridge to test the new rule.
 2. Repeat these steps:
    - Event Bus: "my-event-bus"
    - Event source: "com.aws.my-event-bus"